MiguelClaramunt/miguelclaramunt.github.io/_pages/terms.md

 ### Website Analytics

-We want to process as little personal information as possible when you use our website.
-That's why we've chosen [Cloudflare Web Analytics](https://www.cloudflare.com/web-analytics/) for our website analytics, which doesn't use cookies and complies with the GDPR, ePrivacy (including PECR), COPPA and CCPA.
-You can read more about this on Fathom Analytics' website.
+ We want to process as little personal information as possible when you use our Website.
+For this reason, we have chosen [Cloudflare Web Analytics](https://www.cloudflare.com/web-analytics/) for our Website analytics, which does not use cookies and complies with the GDPR, ePrivacy (including PECR), COPPA and CCPA.
+You can read more about this on [Cloudflare's Privacy Policy](https://www.cloudflare.com/privacypolicy/).

-The purpose of us using this software is to understand our website traffic in the most privacy-friendly way possible so that we can continually improve our website and business.
-The lawful basis as per the GDPR is "f); where our legitimate interests are to improve the Carbyne Stack website and open source project continually."
+The purpose of using this software is to understand this Website traffic in the most privacy-friendly way possible.
+The lawful basis as per the GDPR is "f); where our legitimate interests are to improve the Website continually."
 As per the explanation, no personal data is stored over time.

 ### Cookie Usage